Common Names: False Solomon's Seal, Solomon's Plume, False spikenard, Treacleberry.

 How to grow Smilacina Species such as False Spikenard

-When growing from seed it is best to sow Smilacina plants such as False Spikenard and false Solomon's seal in flats, using fresh seed in the autumn.
+When growing from seed, it is best to sow Smilacina plants such as False Spikenard and False Solomon's seal in flats, using fresh seed in the autumn.

-The seeds should be lightly covers and flats sunk into a shady part of the garden and covered with glass.
+The seeds should be lightly covererd, and flats sunk into a shady part of the garden and covered with glass.
 The seeds can take anything from one to six months to germinate, and should be left in situ for about a year once growing.

-They should be spaced from 45 to 60 cm apart in a fully or partially shaded part of the garden.
+They should be spaced from 45 to 60 cm (18 to 24 inches) apart in a fully or partially shaded part of the garden.
 Ideally the soil that Smilacina species grow in will be rich and acidic (pH 5 to 6) and moist.

 It is fairly easy to look after Smilacina plants.
 At the start of spring they should be mulched with leaf mold and given a fertilizer.

-During the growing season they should be watered to keep the ground moist.
+During the growing season, they should be watered to keep the ground moist.
 Towards the end of autumn cut the plants back to the ground.

-If you require more plants then they can be popagated by division in either spring or autumn.
+If you require more plants, then they can be popagated by division in either spring or autumn.